Delaware Photographic Society

 PROJECTED IMAGE-OF-THE-YEAR COMPETITION

 A Projected-Image-of-the-Year (PIOY) competition will be held in May.
-Each competitor may enter all of his or her accepted images for judging.
-All entries must have been entered and accepted during the current competition year in Class B, Class A, Salon and Creative.
-There is no distinction between Assigned, Open and Creative subjects in the PIOY.
+Each competitor may enter all of his or her selected images for judging.
+All entries must have been entered and selected during the current competition year in Class B, Class A, Salon and Creative.
+Selected images in Assigned, Open and Creative subjects are included in the PIOY competition.

 Three qualified judges, who are not members of the Delaware Photographic Society, shall jury the PIOY competition.
 One image will be chosen as the Projected-Image-of- the-Year and winner of the Morris James award.
 Up to 10 Honorable Mentions will be awarded in each class with a limit of one Honorable Mention per entrant.

-In honor of Larry Hinson, an excellent monochrome print maker, a special award is offered.
-From the top five highest scoring monochrome PIOY images, the judges will select, by consensus, the best monochrome projected image which will be receive the Larry Hinson Award.
+In honor of Larry Hinson, an excellent monochrome image maker, the Larry Hinson Award will be given to the maker of a monochrome image chosen from the highest scoring monochrome PIOY image.
+Up to 10 Honorable Mention ribbons will be awarded in the monochrome category.
 Monochrome is defined as white and one color (sepia, blue, warm tone, black, etc.).

 NOTICE